asynkron/protoactor-website/hugo/content/docs/metrics.md

+---
+title: Metrics
+---

 # Metrics

-Nowadays there are a lot of complex distributed systems, and every day their number is increasing.
+Nowadays, there are a lot of complex distributed systems, and every day their number is increasing.
 When developing such systems, it is important to strive for the highest possible performance.
 But how can we assess the performance of a system?
 There are special metrics for this.

 Metrics are numerical data that are calculated or aggregated over a period of time.
 Metrics give us an idea of ​​the current and historical state of the system.
 They can be used for statistical analysis, to predict the future behavior of the system.

-There are many different types of metrics that can be used for monitoring the performance of distributed systems.
+There are many types of metrics that can be used for monitoring the performance of distributed systems.
 For example, latency, bandwidth, error, saturation, traffic, etc. For each distributed system, we need to choose a list of metrics that suit it exactly.

 For convenient graphical display and analysis of metrics, we should use monitoring systems such as Grafana, Prometheus.
 These systems allow us to create dashboards and display specific metrics over a given period of time.
 For each distributed system, it is necessary to be able to store metrics into monitoring systems for their further analysis.